andzdroid/orui/README.md

 ### label

 A label element displays text.

-The text will be wrapped if it's too long.
+Text will wrap by default.
+Set the `overflow` option if you want change this behaviour.

 Make sure you define the font and font size in the element config.